 14. Impossible Stairs

 Nike doesn’t always advertise its products directly.
 This commercial is unique in the sense that we see various pieces from Nike’s Air collection in addition to its Air Vapormax shoes.

-What was supposed to be an arduous task turns into the time of her life.
+What was an arduous task turns into the time of her life.

 The tagline “Air to move you forward” seemed befitting as well.

 In addition to traditional games, Nike supports unconventional sports like skateboarding as well.

 Skateboarders have a thrill-seeking gene.
 They improvise, take risks, and love to get creative while tackling obstacles.
 They’re anything but boring.

 Nike built on this persona in this short advertisement.
 Instead of skating on a plain road, a skateboarder uses ‘Chalk’ to draw an imaginary obstacle to play with.